evgenyb/evgenyb.github.io/_posts/2020-07-28-restrict-requests-from-front-door-with-apim-policy.md

 ---
 layout: post
-title: "How to use APIM policy to lock down requests to specified Azure Front Door instance?"
+title: "How to use API Management policy to lock down requests to only Azure Front Door instance?"
 date: 2020-07-28
-categories: [Azure, APIM, API Management, APIM policy, Azure Front Door]
+categories: [Azure, APIM, API Management, APIM policy, Azure Front Door, Network Security Group, Azure Application Gateway]
 ---

+I was recently experimenting with infrastructure where Azure Front Door is deployed in front of Azure API Management with focus on how to secure that traffic to APIM is only coming from the Front Door, so here are some notes related to this setup.

 ## APIM deployment models